 Walnuts

-Walnuts are packed with healthy compounds like alpha-linolenic acid (ALA) and vitamin E, which encourage the dilation of blood vessels and improve blood flow.
+Walnuts are packed with healthy compounds, like alpha-linolenic acid (ALA) and vitamin E, which encourage blood vessel dilation and improve blood flow.

-For example, this study of people at risk of diabetes (which can cause circulation issues if blood vessels become damaged by high blood sugar levels) found that those who ate 56g of walnuts each day for six months saw significant improvements in their blood vessel function compared with a control group.
+For example, this study of people at risk of diabetes (which can cause circulation issues) found that those who consumed 56g of walnuts daily for six months saw significant improvements in blood vessel function compared to a control group.

-Walnuts make a great snack on their own, but can also be added to meals.
-You’ll find plenty of inspiration in this list of healthy walnut recipes from Well and Good.
+Walnuts make a great snack, but can also be added to meals.
+You’ll find plenty of inspiration in this list of healthy walnut recipes from EatingWell.

 7. Ginger